Create and use third-party libraries

 For Windows users, it is possible that your Docker service depends on Server service of Windows system.
 However, this service is often prohibited in many companies.
 In this case, please create packages under Linux or try starting the service.
 It is known that Rancher Desktop may not perform correctly with containerd as container engine, you may switch to dockerd instead.
 Details about switching container engines can be found in this article.

-If your MaxCompute or DataWorks are deployed on Arm64 architecture, you need to add an extra --arch aarch64 argument to specify your architecture for the package.
+If your MaxCompute or DataWorks are deployed on ARM64 architecture (usually within proprietary clouds), you need to add an extra --arch aarch64 argument to specify your architecture for the package.
 Usually components for cross-architecture packaging like binfmt are already included in Docker Desktop or Rancher Desktop.
 You can also run command below to install related virtual environments manually.

 docker run --privileged --rm tonistiigi/binfmt --install arm64